 What will you be learning in this course?

-In response to this changing online landscape, the big question we’ll be looking at in this course is: ‘How do we transform the future practice of digital learning?’
+In response to this changing online landscape, especially with the current global health crisis of COVID-19 rapidly evolving, the big question we’ll be looking at in this course is: ‘How do we transform the future practice of digital learning?’

 To answer this, we’ll explore what is meant by transformative approaches to digital learning from a range of professional contexts, including your own.